 — Meghan Mele, Senior Interior Designer

-“This new tower acknowledges the role of the exterior environment as a major component for the staff and for the patients.
-I’m excited for the users of the building to recognize the role the exterior plays on the role of the interior from the approach as another character or another component of the building.
-A base of regionally quarried stone grounds the building into the landscape creating an instinctive relationship with the changing palette of the seasons.
-Its materials—natural stone and glass—create a comfortable, bright, and cheerful environment and extend the calm of the natural environment so that what is outside is reflected inside.”
+“The new tower acknowledges the role of the exterior environment as a major component for the staff and patients.
+I’m excited for the users of the building to enjoy that dynamic between interior and exterior.
+The base of regionally quarried stone grounds the tower into the landscape creating an intuitive relationship with the changing palette of the seasons.
+Its materials — natural stone and glass — create a strong, bright, and cheerful connection that extends the beauty of the surroundings inside.”

 —Matthew Peters, Senior Project Architect/Technical Lead